Unit 1: Care Management Overview

 Provider Referrals for Case Management

 Highmark encourages providers to identify members who could benefit from coordinated case management services.
-To discuss your patient’s needs, please contact the Clinical Services Case Management staff at:
+To discuss your patient’s needs, please contact the Clinical Services Case Management staff at the numbers below.
+For other inquires, contact Provider Service or Clinical Services.

 • Pennsylvania: 800-596-9443